BruceEckel/ConfiguringForPants/README.md

 - The `deadsnakes` repository was the one used in all the posts I found.
 - **`sudo add-apt-repository ppa:deadsnakes/ppa`**
 - **`sudo apt update`**
-- We'll look for Python 3.9, the most recent one Pants will work with: \
+- We'll look for Python 3.9, the most recent one that Pants can use: \
   **`apt list | grep python3.9`**
 - Install it: \
   **`sudo apt install python3.9`**